-The exchange between systems is operated through the SDTI interface at 540 or 1485 Mbps.
+The exchange between systems is operated through the SDTI interface at 1485 Mbps.

-On XT[2]+ servers there is one pair of SDTI connectors: XNet[2] Non-Relay connectors that can be used at 540 or 1485 Mbps.
+On XT2+ servers there is one pair of SDTI connectors: XNet2 Non-Relay connectors that are used at 1485 Mbps.

 The SDTI loop is closed only when the Multicam software is started.
 It is therefore recommended to use XHub when using Non-Relay connectors to avoid network interruptions.